Mike Chitwood: Controversies

 Chitwood's tenure as police chief was continually mired in controversy.
 In one incident, Chitwood referred to Volusia County sheriff Ben Johnson as a "moron" during a public meeting.
 Sheriff Johnson said through a spokesman he would not dignify Chitwood's insult with a comment.

 On December 20, 2007, Daytona Beach police officer Claudia Wright tasered Best Buy customer Elizabeth Beeland in front of a store full of customers.
 A store clerk had called police thinking Beeland was using a stolen credit card, which turned out not to be the case.
 Beeland was backing away from Wright when she was tasered.
 Police Chief Mike Chitwood defended his officer's actions.
 Wright was also investigated for interfering in a narcotics investigation in 2009.
 Wright was arrested in 2010 on three felony charges for fraud and forgery for allegedly defrauding her own grandmother.

 In 2012, patrol supervisor Jim Newcomb was promoted to the position of captain.
-This promotion was met objections from the police union over his controversial past, which includes the wrongful firing of a lesbian officer and year-long harassment of another female officer.
+This promotion was met with objections from the police union over his controversial past, which includes the wrongful firing of a lesbian officer and year-long harassment of another female officer.

 After a heavily publicized incident on the campus of the historically black Bethune–Cookman University, in which DBPD chief Chitwood was alleged to have made racist comments, the NAACP asked US attorney general Eric Holder to probe Chitwood’s "racially tinged" comments about the disturbance.
 A recent spate of murders in the black community, including the death of a 13-year-old boy who was shot in the face, have led some to blame the DBPD's moving the police headquarters from Orange Avenue, in the black community, to Valor Boulevard, in a culturally-mixed suburban area of Daytona Beach.
 When asked about the possibility of placing a police substation in the area, Chitwood responded that substations were "a monument for cops to sit on their ass and don’t do anything".